 Step it up.

 The tougher your workouts, the more calories you will burn in less time, so challenge yourself.
 As you get stronger, add heavier weights to your strength training exercises.
-Take your treadmill walk or run outside where the weather and terrain increases intensity.
+Take your treadmill walk or run outside where the wind and terrain can increase intensity.
 Add hills to your running route, and take your walk to the trail.
 Work to increase your speed by moving more quickly for 30 seconds and recovering for 60 seconds.
 Continue these intervals until you get comfortable with increasing your speed for the whole workout.